 Maintenance of Effort Reduction and Coordinated Early Intervening Services Survey

-The Maintenance of Effort (MOE) Reduction and Coordinated Early Intervening Services (CEIS) survey is a requirement of the Individuals with Disabilities Education Act (IDEA).
+The Maintenance of Effort (MOE) Reduction and Coordinated Early Intervening Services (CEIS) survey is a requirement of the Individuals with Disabilities Education Act, Part B (IDEA-B).
 TEA staff compile this survey and report this information to the US Department of Education (USDE) every year.
-The USDE Office of Special Education Programs publishes the data in its Annual Report to Congress on the Implementation of IDEA.
-The data are also used to monitor IDEA programs and activities.
+The USDE Office of Special Education Programs (OSEP) publishes the data in its Annual Report to Congress on the Implementation of IDEA-B. The data are also used to monitor IDEA-B programs and activities.

 Reporting Requirements

-TEA reports data for every local educational agency (LEA) that receives a formula or preschool subgrant from the agency under IDEA, Part B. The survey requires TEA to report data produced by the agency and the following information collected from LEAs.
+TEA reports data for every local educational agency (LEA) that receives either an IDEA-B Formula or IDEA-B Preschool sub-grant.
+The survey requires TEA to report data produced by the agency and the following information collected from LEAs:

 MOE Reduction Amounts

-The reported data includes an indication of whether each LEA is required to reserve IDEA-B funds for CEIS due to significant disproportionality during the previous school year and, if so, the dollar amount reserved.
+The reported data includes whether each LEA was required to reserve IDEA-B funds for CCEIS due to significant disproportionality during the previous school year and, if so, the dollar amount reserved.

 If the LEA was not required to reserve funds, the reported data indicates whether each LEA voluntarily reserved IDEA-B funds for CEIS during the previous school year and, if so, the dollar amount reserved.

-• The number of children who received CEIS during the previous school year.
+• The number of children who received CEIS during the current school year.

-• The number of children who received CEIS at any time in the past two school years and received special education and related services during the previous school year.
+• The number of children who received CEIS at any time in the past three school years and received special education and related services during the current school year.

-TEA collects this information from each LEA in Schedule SC5100 of the Special Education Consolidated Application for the year following the school year that is being reported.
-For example, TEA reports on the 20172018 school year using data that the LEA submits on Schedule SC5100 in the 20182019 school year.
-This allows LEAs additional time to determine the number of children receiving CEIS during the previous school year.
-The Schedule SC5100 for any particular school year is due in November.
-(The SC5100 for the 20182109 school year, for instance, is due in November 2018.)
+TEA collects this information from each LEA that reserved either CCEIS or CEIS funds in Schedule SC5100 of the Special Education Consolidated Application at the end of the school year that is being reported.
+For example, TEA reports on the 2022–2023 school year using data that the LEA submits on Schedule SC5100 at the end of the 2022–2023 school year.
+The Schedule SC5100 has a due date each Spring, i.e., the SC5100 for the 2022–2023 school year, for instance, is due in Spring 2023.

 Federal Guidance